Citrus Liturgy: Embracing Midlife Loneliness and Renewal

 - 4 min read

-When you're a painter trying to relay what a painting means to you, it forces you to sit down and be honest with yourself.
-This blog is the reflection on "Citrus liturgy" It was easy enough to say this painting came from a feeling loneliness but it was a loneliness I had never felt before.
-It wasn't specific, there was no one person that stood out that I could say I miss this person.
-There was just a feeling and painting this painting made me stop and contemplate why I was feeling this way.
-The younger me might have just called a friend and filled the emptiness instead of allowing myself to examine why I was feeling like this.
-It's always so much easier if we can just ignore the hard feelings, but then you end up also ignoring the beauty.
-The zest of life.
+When you're a painter trying to convey what a painting means to you, it forces you to sit down and be honest with yourself.
+This blog reflects on "Citrus Liturgy."
+It was easy to say this painting emerged from a feeling of loneliness, but it was a loneliness I had never felt before.
+There wasn't a specific person I could point to and say, "I miss this person."
+Instead, it was just a feeling.
+Creating this painting made me pause and contemplate why I felt this way.

-In that quiet, that hush you find loneliness.
-It isn’t proof that something is wrong with you.
-It’s proof that you can finally hear yourself think.
+In that quiet, that hush, you find loneliness.
+It isn’t proof that something is wrong with you; it’s proof that you can finally hear yourself think.

 Think of midlife solitude as a liturgy, a ritual of sorts.

-The Midnight Altar.
 Picture a lone bulb over a cutting board, the scent of citrus oil in the air.
 This is the moment you choose not to numb out into routine but to take notice.
 Make tea slowly, read a poem aloud, stretch until your spine sighs.
 Ordinary gestures become ritual simply because you pay full attention.

-4 Simple Practices to help Honor this Hush
+4 Simple Practices to Honor This Hush

 Slice & Savor.
 When the evening feels cavernous, peel an orange mindfully.
 For each segment, name one truth that stings and one hope that sweetens.
 Swallow both; they belong together.